-Teachers keep detailed notes on each child's progress on their unique path of journey and discovery.
-Using these notes, we offer the children both organic and pre-planned lessons to best support their individual and collective growth.
+Our program offers the children both organic and pre-planned lessons to best support their individual and collective growth.
 We offer an individualized curriculum based on observing each child's interests, strengths and growth opportunities.
 This way of teaching allows us to guide and foster a lifelong love of learning.
-We have long, enriching discussions where the child often comes to their own conclusion.
+We have long, enriching discussions where the children get to ask questions and often come to their own conclusion.
 If a child has mastered a lesson, we encourage that child to help another child who is still learning.
-We encourage the children to take turns as both teachers and students amongst their peers.
+We encourage the children to take turns as both teachers (or "elders") and students amongst their peers.